onap/doc/docs/guides/onap-documentation/setup-of-a-doc-dev-system.rst

                        jq \
                        tox

-Check the git version and the path of the sphinx-build executable ...
+Check git version and the path of the sphinx-build executable with ...

 .. code-block:: bash